adithya-s-sekhar/the-termux-project/README.md

-Just a bunch of scripts, my first repo, just having fun
+These is the setup script for configuring termux for my usage.
+Also my first repo, using this to learn git.